Examples of Possible Careers

 The thesis is a significant project or body of work done independently of other coursework.
 Students are expected to demonstrate the ability to conduct research or produce a significant, original project in a discriminating and disciplined manner.
 The thesis topic should be one that will further the student’s knowledge and ability in the specialty by demonstrating skill as a researcher.
 The outcome should be an effort that serves as a foundation for the pursuit of independent work when the graduate program is completed.
 At this stage, students are expected to work in close consultation with their thesis advisor.

-The project option is appropriate for students in contexts in which research can be completed on their own practice, in most cases in their own art classrooms or other educational venues.
-Students articulate and refine knowledge, reflective practice (including critical self-reflection) and the development of goals to improve practice or further understanding of phenomena within the field of art education.
-Students selecting the project option must also take additional course electives (as guided by program advisor) to ensure 6 credit hours are completed for the project option and minimum 34 credit hours overall for graduation.
+The non-thesis option is appropriate for students in contexts in which research can be completed on their own practice, in most cases in their own art classrooms or other educational venues.
+The master’s project involves research, which focuses on participant/researcher studies in curriculum, classroom settings, grant implementation and/or community-based projects.
+Students articulate and refine knowledge, reflective practice (including critical self-reflection) and develop goals to improve practice or further understanding of phenomena within the field of art education.

 Students select an elective course in consultation with their program advisor.